syberant/evolvim/README.md

 ## Running benchmarks
 Use `cargo bench --features=bench` to run all benchmarks.

+# Usage
+You can use the internal logic and make your own graphics-frontend or use mine (which is pretty crappy).

+## Controls for example frontend
+- click on a creature to select it
+- `b` to select the biggest creature
+- `o` to select the oldest creature
+- `q` to deselect a creature
+- `Up` to speed up time
+- `Down` to slow down time

 # Documentation
 As this project is very young it doesn't have good documentation yet, some can be found however by typing `cargo doc --no-deps --open`.